Small backyard gardens can be lovely.

 Before planting your small backyard garden, you’ll need to:

 Pay attention to sunlight.
 You’ll need to figure out if your backyard gets a little bit of sunlight or a lot.
 How many hours of sunlight you get will determine what plants, veggies, bushes, flowers or herbs you can grow.
 The good news is that there are plant options for a shade garden if you get little sunlight.
 If you’d like a veggie garden 6-8 hours is best.
 Many flowers require sunlight too.
 To sun map your garden, observe the sunlight and count how many hours of sunlight you get, and how often your backyard is shaded.
-Tall trees, bushes, or your home can create shade and reduce light for gardening.
+Tall trees like the Japanese umbrella pine, bushes, or your home can create shade and reduce light for gardening.

 Containers are great for small backyard gardens

 Containers are great for space saving gardening in small backyards.
-You can grow veggies in containers, flowers or herbs.
+You can grow vegetables in containers, as well as flowers and herbs.
 Keep your containers watered as they can dry out faster than gardening in beds.

 Use the square foot gardening method